Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ## Game Option Commands
 - `,cutoff`: Set a cutoff year for songs.
 Only songs released during and after the cutoff year will be chosen
 - `,limit`: Set a maximum number of results in the song query.
-This effectively sets the 'Top X number of songs' based on the selected filters
+This effectively sets the 'Top X most (or least) popular songs' based on the selected filters
 - `,gender`: Choose the gender of the artists you'd like to hear from
 - `,seek`: Choose whether each songs starts from the beginning, or a random point
 - `,groups`: Specify what groups/artists you'd like to hear from